Skip to main content

 Increased mobility

-Walking can improve mobility care in elderly people by strengthening muscles, and improving joint flexibility, balance and coordination.
+Walking can improve mobility in elderly people by strengthening muscles, and improving joint flexibility, balance and coordination.
 Regular walking helps maintain bone density, reducing the risk of fractures and osteoporosis.
 It also prevents stiffness and promotes a better range of motion, making daily activities like climbing stairs or standing up easier.
 Walking supports can also help with posture and reduce the risk of falls.
 Short, consistent walks can greatly improve mobility, independence, and overall quality of life.

 Supports weight management